bijubayarea/argocd-k8s-aws-route53-external-dns-ingress-tls/README.md

 ## Debug External DNS

- problem with the DNS records after 300 seconds or 5 minutes we could check the External DNS pod Logs.
+ if any problem with the DNS records after 300 seconds or 5 minutes we could check the External DNS pod Logs.
  ```
 k logs  -n external-dns external-dns-5784c4bc77-s5dkf